simul/simul.github.io/tutorials/sequencer.md

 <sup>Make sure to tick this if you want to move the clouds from the Cloud Window</sup>

-If you select a keyframe, the layer width is represented by a blue box, whereas a blue circle represents the [precipitation radius](precipitation.html#radius).
+If you select a keyframe, the layer width is represented by a blue box, whereas a blue circle represents the precipitation radius.
+To find out more about how to use the Cloud Window to control precipitation, please view this [tutorial](/tutorials/precipitation/tutorial.html).

 ![](/images/unreal/WorldGrid.png)